 Denmark can be an attractive proposition to many UK businesses looking to widen their European net as not only is it the gateway to the Scandinavian and Baltic countries, it’s also close to the growing economies of Germany, Sweden and Poland.

 So if you do business in Denmark, stay in touch with clients or colleagues by setting up a regular teleconference, or conference call – it’s not only cost-effective, it’s convenient – requiring nothing more than a landline or mobile phone.
+Current Covid-19 restrictions mean that travel is not permitted between the UK and Denmark, so it’s the safe way to stay in touch.

-And here’s how to set up a conference call in just a few easy steps…
+Here’s how to set up a conference call in just a few easy steps…

 How to set up a conference call between the UK and Denmark